10 Common Car Insurance Myths Debunked: What You Need to Know

 • Rates continue declining into your 30s and 40s before rising again after age 65–70

 Young drivers can take proactive steps to lower their premiums before age 25.
-See our guide on affordable car insurance for drivers under 25 for proven strategies like telematics discounts and good student discounts.
+Explore car insurance for young drivers for proven strategies like telematics discounts and good student discounts that can help before your 25th birthday.

 Myth 8: Older Cars Don't Need Insurance